johnjkenny/prettify-logging/README.md

 pip install prettify-logging
 ```

-## Import Prettify-Logging into your projects
+## Import Prettify-Logging Into Your Projects
 ``` python
 from PrettifyLogging.prettify_logging import PrettifyLogging
 ```